facelessuser/BracketHighlighter/docs/customize.md

 | brackets | [string] | An array consisting of a string that represents the opening bracket and a string that represents the closing bracket. |
 | insert_style | [string] | An array consisting of allowed insertion styles.
 Allowed insertion styles are: `inline`, `block`, and `indent_block`.
 Default is `#!js ['inline']`. |

-Within the `brackets`, you can specify the where the cursor(s) will appear by using `${BH_SEL}`  If you would like the selection to display text as a hint to what a user should enter in the selection, you can use `${BH_SEL:optional text}`.

-Within the `brackets`, you can also define tab stops that a user can tab through and enter text.
+Within the `brackets` key, you can specify where the cursor(s) will appear by using `${BH_SEL}`  If you would like the selection to display text as a hint to what a user should enter in the selection, you can use `${BH_SEL:optional text}`.
+You can also define tab stops that a user can tab through and enter text.
 The tab stop syntax is `${BH_TAB}`.
-You can also define optional text within a tab stop to give the user a hint of what should be entered in at the tab stop using the following syntax `${BH_TAB:optional text}`.
+You can also define optional text within a tab stop to give the user a hint of what should be entered in at the tab stop using the following syntax: `${BH_TAB:optional text}`.

 ## Configuring Brackets
 BH has been written to allow users to define any brackets they would like to have highlighted.
-There are two kinds of brackets you can define: `scope_brackets` (search file for scope regions and then use regex to test for opening and closing brackets) and `brackets` (use regex to find opening and closing brackets).  `bracket` type should usually be the preferred type.  `scope_brackets` are usually used for brackets whose opening and closing are the same and not distinguishable form one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.
+There are two kinds of brackets you can define: `scope_brackets` which search the file for scope regions and then use regex to test for opening and closing brackets, and `brackets` which use regex to find opening and closing brackets.  `brackets` type rules should usually be the preferred type.  `scope_brackets` are usually used for brackets whose opening and closing are the same and are not easily distinguishable from one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.

 !!! tip "Tip"
-    Brackets can be modified or even added without copying the entire bracket rule lists to the user settings.
+    Brackets can be modified, or even added, without copying the entire bracket rule list to the user settings.
 See [Bracket Rule Management](#bracket-rule-management) for more info.

 ### Configuring Brackets Rules
 Brackets are defined under `brackets` in `bh_core.sublime-settings`.

-Angle and Curly bracket will be used as an example (not all options may be shown in these examples):
+`angle` and `curly` brackets will be used as an example (not all options may be shown in these examples):

 ```javascript
         {